 A slow-loading site is one of the most common causes of a high bounce rate.
 No one likes to stare at an empty screen and wait for a page to load when browsing the web.
 If your site runs slow it can frustrate people and they will end up abandoning your site.

-In previous posts, we have already covered a lots of ways to speed up your WordPress site and avoid losing visitors, but here’s a brief summary:
+In previous posts, we have already covered many ways to speed up your WordPress site and avoid losing visitors, but here’s a brief summary:

 - Get rid of unnecessary content